Brendon Hartley

 Personal Life

-Hartley resides in Monaco and is married to Sarah Wilson.
-The couple became engaged in July 2016 and married in January 2018 after being together for approximately twelve years.
-Outside of racing, Hartley enjoys mountain biking, road cycling, and playing the guitar, reflecting a well-rounded lifestyle beyond motorsport.
+Hartley is married to Sarah Wilson.
+The couple became engaged in July 2016 and married in January 2018, after being together for roughly twelve years.
+Hartley lives in Monaco.
+Outside of racing, he enjoys mountain biking, road cycling, and playing the guitar.

 2025 Season Performance